 Following an exchange of correspondence between SPMHS management and trade unions, it was clear that agreement on the transfer could not be reached and that the trade unions were not prepared to adhere to usual practice and agree to be party to a referral of the matter to the Labour Court.
 As a consequence, on 20 January, SPMHS served staff and trade unions with written notice that outsourcing these services would proceed without the agreement of trade unions, following the regulatory 30-day consultation period.

-SPMHS is disappointed with SIPTU and Forsa’s assertions that calls for talks were ignored, as SPMHS has sought to engage in open, constructive talks with all representatives throughout this process and has taken considerable measures to try to reach agreement at every stage, including in the wake of the notification of strike action.
+SPMHS was disappointed with SIPTU and Forsa’s assertions at this time that calls for talks were ignored, as SPMHS had sought to engage in open, constructive talks with all representatives throughout this process and had taken considerable measures to try to reach agreement at every stage, including in the wake of the notification of strike action.